 Note the trail between cliff and tank.
 That's a shortcut to the top of Tank Run.

-Tank Run
+to Tank Run is around

 Official start of Tank Run, looking east toward the valley.